Inferno214221/cmc-mod-manager/README.md

 # CMC Mod Manager
 Usage of this mod manager will 'spoil' the hidden characters as they are displayed in the program without the locked icon.
 ## Why 2.X.X already?
-According to [SemVer](https://semver.org/), the first digit is used to represent a Major change that is incompatable with previous versions.
+According to [SemVer](https://semver.org/), the first digit is used to represent a Major change that is incompatible with previous versions.
 I am releasing version 2.0.0 because I re-wrote the entire program (excluding the interface) so that it is more logical.
-Rather than making two copies of the CMC+ install, differentiating between builtin and installed characters, and storing infromation about every installed mod version 2.0.0 modifies the CMC+ installation it is given (making no copies) and uses the game's storage format to allow the same operations on all characters.
+Rather than making two copies of the CMC+ install, differentiating between builtin and installed characters, and storing information about every installed mod version 2.0.0 modifies the CMC+ installation it is given (making no copies) and uses the game's storage format to allow the same operations on all characters.
 Because of this, version two has a different file structure.
 Additionally, support for versions below CMC+ v8 has been dropped in CMC Mod Manager 2.0, because of the differences in features.
 If a CMC+ v7 character is installed with the mod manager, it's dat file will be converted automatically (It will not have a tmug or mbust).
 ### Change Notes
  - More intuitive user interface and experience (no constant re-merging).
  - Optimised game storage (5 - 10 GB smaller as a result of making no copies of the game).